recoilphp/recoil/README.md

 ### The Kernel and Kernel API

 The *kernel* is responsible for creating and scheduling strands, much like the operating system kernel does for threads.
-Internally, the kernel uses a [ReactPHP event-loop](https://github.com/reactphp/event-loop) for scheduling.
-This allows applications to execute coroutine based code alongside "conventional" ReactPHP code by sharing an event-loop instance.
+Internally, the kernel uses a [React event-loop](https://github.com/reactphp/event-loop) for scheduling.
+This allows applications to execute coroutine based code alongside "conventional" React code by sharing an event-loop instance.

 Coroutine control flow, the current strand, and the kernel itself can be manipulated using the *kernel API*.
 The supported operations are defined in [KernelApiInterface](src/Icecave/Recoil/Kernel/Api/KernelApiInterface.php) (though